nop33/si/src/content/blog/building-the-field-of-long-term-governance-si’s-research-approach/index.md

 We conduct our research because we think the long-term future matters morally.
 Policymaking is an important form of coordination with unmatched potential for improving the future.

-To this end, we aim to systematically improve our understanding of the processes that lead to policy change (see section 2 and 3).
+To this end, we aim to systematically improve our understanding of the processes that lead to policy change (see [section 3](https://www.simoninstitute.ch/blog/post/building-the-field-of-long-term-governance-si%E2%80%99s-research-approach/#understanding-policymaking-processes-is-useful) and [4](https://www.simoninstitute.ch/blog/post/building-the-field-of-long-term-governance-si%E2%80%99s-research-approach/#understanding-policymaking-processes-is-tractable)).
 Through the synthesis of relevant literature, we identify insights about the dynamics of policy processes and their implications for embedding concern for future generations.

-We consider it critical to integrate an understanding of the day-to-day realities faced by policy professionals into our research and recommendations for policy engagement strategies (see section 5).
+We consider it critical to integrate an understanding of the day-to-day realities faced by policy professionals into our research and recommendations for policy engagement strategies (see [section 6](https://www.simoninstitute.ch/blog/post/building-the-field-of-long-term-governance-si%E2%80%99s-research-approach/#knowledge-foundations)).
 This is why our research is informed by [other activities of SI](https://www.simoninstitute.ch/projects/), working directly with civil servants, diplomats, academics and various other interest groups to foster a community of practice for long-term governance (see also [Rojas et al., 2021](https://www.cser.ac.uk/news/new-report-pathways-linking-science-and-policy-fie/)).

-Building on the above, we aim to improve the effectiveness of longtermist policy efforts by (1) equipping policy actors who care about benefiting future generations with better strategies and mental models for engaging in complex policy processes (see section 4), and by (2) strengthening coordination between these actors (see section 1).
+Building on the above, we aim to improve the effectiveness of longtermist policy efforts by (1) equipping policy actors who care about benefiting future generations with better strategies and mental models for engaging in complex policy processes (see [section 5](https://www.simoninstitute.ch/blog/post/building-the-field-of-long-term-governance-si%E2%80%99s-research-approach/#improving-mental-models-for-more-effective-engagement)), and by (2) strengthening coordination between these actors (see [section 2](https://www.simoninstitute.ch/blog/post/building-the-field-of-long-term-governance-si%E2%80%99s-research-approach/#building-a-well-coordinated-longtermist-policy-community)).

 Unlike other think tanks, we do not develop concrete policy recommendations, e.g. on extreme climate change or biosecurity.
 Instead, our research aims to inform the strategy and activities of actors, individuals or groups, engaged in the policy process who care about the long-term future.